Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 9. How do I protect myself if I feel scared on campus?

 Never walk alone.
-Never go to or leave a party alone…always use the buddy system and always look out for your friends….be sure to share all Uber or Lyft rides with a friend.
+Never go to or leave a party alone…always use the buddy system and always look out for friends….be sure to share all Uber or Lyft rides with a friend.
 Use the college-provided late night transportation options: on-demand shuttle buses, walking escorts, or free ride sharing options.
-Ensure that you are sharing your whereabouts with friends and family.
+Be sure to share whereabouts with friends and family.

-Always carry your cell phone.
-Limit yourself to wearing only one earbud so you can hear traffic, startling noises, or people nearby.
-Be sure to have your phone in hand and something to protect yourself: pepper spray, whistle, or keys held between your middle fingers.
+Always carry a cell phone.
+Wear only one earbud to hear traffic, startling noises, or people nearby.
+Be sure to have a phone in hand and something to protect yourself: pepper spray, whistle, or keys held between middle fingers.
 Don’t be afraid to use the campus blue light system and take the most well-lit path.

-If you leave a drink unattended, toss it.
-If you did not witness your drink being made, do not take it.
+If drinks are left unattended, toss it.
+If the student did not witness a drink being made, do not take it.

 Of the 8% of students who reported having drugs put in their drinks (this number is likely much higher), 80% of them were females.
 It is best to let it go.